Card Services calls have the general form:

 If all clients agree to the request, Card Services sends a

-event, then resets the socket.
+CS_EVENT_RESET_PHYSICAL event, then resets the socket.
 When the

-socket signals that it is ready, a CS_EVENT_CARD_RESET
+socket signals that it is ready, a CS_EVENT_CARD_RESET event is

-event is sent to the
+generated.
+Finally, a CS_EVENT_RESET_COMPLETE event is sent to the

-initiating client, with event_callback_args.info
+initiating client, with event_callback_args.info set to zero.

 Return codes:

-The client handle is invalid.
+CS_BAD_HANDLEThe client handle is invalid.

-The socket assigned to this client is currently vacant.
+CS_NO_CARDThe socket assigned to this client is currently vacant.

-This socket is currently being reset.
+CS_IN_USEThis socket is currently being reset.

 int CardServices(SuspendCard, client_handle_t client);

-Card Services sends all clients CS_EVENT_PM_SUSPEND
+Card Services sends all clients CS_EVENT_PM_SUSPEND events, then

 shuts down and turns off power to the socket.